-It was a hit in NYC where it played 309 performances at the Westside Theatre in 2010.
-Prior to that it ran for six months in Chicago.
-The Chicago Tribune described THE SCREWTAPE LETTERS as the "most successful show in the history of Chicago's Mercury Theatre."
-It, also, had two engagements at The Shakespeare Theatre in Washington, D.C. where it played for ten sold-out weeks.
+A hit in New York City, it played 309 performances at the Westside Theatre in 2010.
+Prior to that, Screwtape ran six months in Chicago, and The Chicago Tribune called it the "most successful show in the history of Chicago's Mercury Theatre."
+It also played two engagements at The Shakespeare Theatre in Washington, D.C., where it ran for 10 sold-out weeks.

-The play, set in a eerily stylish office in hell, follows the clever scheming of Satan's chief psychiatrist, Screwtape, as he entices a human 'patient' toward damnation.
-In this topsy-turvy, morally inverted universe God is the “Enemy” and the Devil is “Our Father below.”
+The play, set in a eerily stylish office in hell, follows the clever scheming of one of Satan's Senior Tempters, Screwtape.
+He advises his nephew, a junior tempter, on enticing a human 'patient' toward damnation.
+In this topsy-turvy, morally inverted universe, God is the “Enemy” and the Devil is “Our Father below.”
 The stakes are high as human souls are hell's primary source of food.

-As His Abysmal Sublimity Screwtape, award winning actor Brent Harris, creates a “master of the universe” character who mesmerizes the audience as he allures his unsuspecting 'patient' down the “soft, gentle path to Hell.”
-At his feet is Screwtape's able assistant, Toadpipe, (played by Marissa Molnar & Tamala Bakkensen) a grotesque creature demon, who transforms her elastic body into the paragons of vices and characters Screwtape requires to keep his patient away from the "Enemy."
+As His Abysmal Sublimity Screwtape, award-winning actor Brent Harris, creates a “master of the universe” character who mesmerizes the audience as he lures his unsuspecting 'patient' down the “soft, gentle path to Hell.”
+At his feet is Screwtape's able assistant, Toadpipe, (played by Marissa Molnar & Karen Wight) a grotesque creature demon, who transforms her elastic body into the paragons of vices and characters Screwtape requires to keep his patient away from the "Enemy."

-Along with The Chronicles of Narnia (including The Lion, The Witch and The Wardrobe), The Great Divorce and Mere Christianity, THE SCREWTAPE LETTERS is still one of Lewis’ most popular and influential works.
+Along with The Chronicles of Narnia, The Great Divorce and Mere Christianity, THE SCREWTAPE LETTERS is still one of Lewis’ most popular and influential works.
 The book's success is due to its piercing insight into human nature and the lucid and humorous way Lewis makes his readers squirm in self recognition.
 When first published in 1942 it brought immediate fame to this little-known Oxford don including the cover of Time Magazine.